Celebrity restaurants that failed

 JON LEVY/Staff/Getty Images

-Once the Fashion Cafe's novelty wore off, customer numbers began to dwindle.
-One by one, the venues began to fold.
+Once the Fashion Cafe's novelty wore off, customer numbers began to dwindle and one by one, the venues began to fold.
 The brand was also steeped in scandal as the corporate brains behind the restaurant, brothers Francesco and Tommaso Buti, were charged with fraud and money laundering.
 The restaurants may be dead, but the brand lives on in the form of its merchandise – the cropped T-shirts are in high demand thanks to a 1990s fashion revival.

 FRANCIS SPECKER/EMPICS Entertainment/FRANCIS SPECKER/EMPICS Entertainment

 This restaurant, spearheaded by sibling actors Stephen and William 'Billy' Baldwin, opened in New York's Manhattan in 1999.
 Its first iteration was as Mediterranean spot Alaia.
-Alaia failed to take off, though, so a new restaurant was opened in the same location with a new name and concept: Luahn, a chic sea-themed lounge.
+It failed to take off, though, so another restaurant was opened in the same location with a new name and concept: Luahn, a chic, sea-themed lounge.

 Lawrence Lucier/Getty Images

-As Luahn also failed to make waves – despite The New York Times saying it 'has the feeling of a hot-and-getting-hotter scene' – the restaurant's name was changed once more to Society 5 in the early 2000s, but by then Stephen Baldwin had moved on.
-He cut ties with the venue, and it closed for good shortly afterwards.
+As Luahn also failed to make waves – despite an article in The New York Times newspaper saying it 'has the feeling of a hot-and-getting-hotter scene'.
+The restaurant's name was changed once more, to Society 5, in the early 2000s, but by then the brothers had moved on.
+They cut ties with the venue, and it closed for good shortly afterwards.

 Jim Spellman/Getty Images